Urban-Analytics-Technology-Platform/demoland-project/README.md

 **https://alan-turing-institute.github.io/demoland-web/**

 We have also created a web app, allowing users to visualise the outputs of the models and to compare the different scenarios we have chosen.
-The web app is [hosted separately on GitHub](https://github.com/alan-turing-institute/demoland-web).
+The underlying code for the web app is [hosted separately on GitHub](https://github.com/alan-turing-institute/demoland-web).

 ## Book